dosyago/DISCoHAsH/README.md

 # Quick Facts

-- A super-fast 64-bit non-cryptographic hash.
+- A super-fast 64-bit hash.
 - Tested at ~ 5GB/s @ 3Gz.
 - Passes all SMHasher tests.
 - *Also known as*: **BEBB4185**